NetInventors/sw.ext.neti_discount_promotion_export/README.md

+**NOTE**: If you are viewing this on GitHub, please be advised that the repo has been moved to [GitLab](https://gitlab.netinventors.de/shopware/labs/NetiDiscountPromotionExport) and we will no longer respond to Pull Requests on this repo, as it is only a mirror of the GitLab repository.

 # DiscountPromotionExport
 > This plugin provides the possibility to export the reduced prices in the product export.
 > We use a replace hook as long the pull request https://github.com/shopware/shopware/pull/1049 isnt merged.